lihaoyi/macropy/readme.md

 Lessons
 =======
 Writing macros is not easy, to say the least.
 Thus, although you could theoretically "do whatever the hell you want" when writing macros, you probably don't want to.
-Instead, you should [minimize what the macros do](#minimize-macro-magic), [avoid them entirely when not necessary](#no-macros-necessary), be concious of [the amount of "magic" you introduce](#levels-of-magic) and [why, exactly, you want to use macros](#whither-macropy).
+Instead, you should [minimize](#minimize-macro-magic) what the macros do, [avoid them](#no-macros-necessary) entirely when not necessary, be concious of the amount of [magic](#levels-of-magic) you introduce and think hard about [what, exactly](#whither-macropy) you want to do with them.

 Minimize Macro Magic
 --------------------